openbridge/embedded-api/README.md

 # Getting Started

 ## How do I get access to Openbridge APIs?
 To get access to use the Openbridge APIs requires a discussion with the Openbridge support.
-Please contact us at support@openbridge.com for more details.
+Please contact us via the official support portal to request access.

 ## API User Role
 Customers who have been granted access to use the Openbridge APIs will be given the `api-user` role to the owner of the account.
 Once Openbridge support has said that this role has been added to your account you will need to log out of the Openbridge app and then log back in.
 This updates any cached token in the browser with a new one with the required permissions to generate a refresh token for your account.

 ## Refresh Token
 A refresh token is a long lived token that your application will use to generate a JWT using the openbridge authorization API.
 To create a refresh token you must have been granted the `api-user` role on your account.
 If you have this role, log into the Openbridge app.
 In the main menu and select `Account` and you will be presented with a `API Management` menu option to navigate you to the refresh token management page.
 Click on the `"Create Refresh Token"` button.
 A modal will present itself where you will need to choose a name for the token.
 Click the `Create` button and your token will be generated, and presented to you.
-It is VERY IMPORTANT that you now copy this token and store it in a text file, or in your application preferences/settings.
+It is **VERY IMPORTANT** that you copy this token and store it in a text file, or in your application preferences/settings.
 As a security precaution we will not present this token to you again, as it is not stored in a way we can present it to you again.
 If you lose your token you will be required to generate a new one.

 # Identity Authorization